 Any URL is basically an IP address that you can remember easily.
 In other words, every working URL on the Internet is actually an IP address.
 The concept of IP addresses goes beyond URLs and extends to all the peripherals and computers on your network.
 This article is about what Proxy Auto-Config or PAC files are, what the risks are, and how to protect your browser from deliberate redirections that are malicious in most cases.
-For that, you need to understand the IP addresses and DNS (see next paragraph to know about local caches).
+For that, you need to understand the IP addresses and DNS (see next paragraph to learn about local caches).
 Any device in your network has an IP address.
 Click the link ahead to know more about DNS and how DNS works.

 What are PAC or Proxy Auto Config Files

 PAC files contain configuration for proxies used by your organization.
-They contain predefined values of the proxy: URL, port number, etc. details.
+They contain predefined values of the proxy: URL, port number, etc., details.
 When you launch your browser, it reads the configuration information and configures itself on its own – saving you time and effort.

 Dangers of PAC Files

 PAC files redirect your browser to some proxy URL.
 Microsoft came up with a blog saying PAC files are increasingly being used to compromise users – especially in Brazil.
 What can happen is that you downloaded some malware that creates or manipulates your PAC files in a way that you are redirected to phishing sites instead of the real sites.

 The mimic sites of different types collect different types of data – your bank account number and password, secondary authentication for bank sites, and your credit card data other than your personal details.
 Using these details, hackers can not only empty your bank account and credit card, they can also use your identity to get loans that you will have to repay.
 This is called Online Identity Theft.

 How to know if your PAC file is compromised